-Now that the Tour de France has well and truly left the Pyrenees for another 12 months, I thought it might be appropriate to reminisce about many of its cols or monts I've been fortunate enough to have climbed myself.
+Now that the Tour de France is again well and truly entrenched in the Pyrenees, it's great to reminisce about many of its cols and monts that I've had the pleasure of riding over the last decade.
 Purely subjective, I'd love to hear how others would rate their own experiences along the magnificent (but punishing) Route des Cols.

 My 10th hardest climb… Col de Peyresourde